ARTS-Software-Development/TBFADOF_Public/README.md

 # Software introduction

-This software is develeloped for Capacity-Based Design of TIMBER BRACED FRAMES
+This software is develeloped for Capacity-Based Design of TIMBER BRACED FRAMES in accordance with the National Building Code of Canada (NBCC) and the Canadian Standard for Engineering Design in Wood (CSA O86).

 # Developer